.

 What is next?
 Audiences are so absorbed that they are soon found taking part right in it.
 The whole theatre turns out in no time to be the stage itself, and things won’t finish until everything has been broken into pieces, making such a mess that nobody knows how to name it.

+Oh, that sounds truly terrific, mom!
+If only I could go and see it once.
 How sparkling the girl’s eyes look!
 Clearly, I’m unsuccessful again, aren’t I?
 I feel terribly angry.

 You are never going to see such a thing.
 I told her.